 Results.
 No different than a brick and mortar business.

 It is not for everyone.
 You have to be able to hire effectively and be quick to realize that if it is not a good fit for the employee.

 We provide remote workers with a $2,000 per year technology stipend.

-Flex time with 2 weeks first year, 3 weeks second year, and 4 weeks thereafter.
+Flex time with two weeks first year, three weeks second year, and four weeks thereafter.

-Both, we had a team member move to another state and we used her as our Beta.
-Originally, only a few wanted to work remotely – accountants hate change, so we then kicked everyone out of the office for 1 month and forced them to work remotely.
+We had a team member move to another state and we used her as our Beta.
+Originally, only a few wanted to work remotely – accountants hate change, so we then kicked everyone out of the office for one month and forced them to work remotely.
 They surprised themselves and found out that they actually liked working from home.
-All but 5 team members work primarily outside of the office.
+All but four team members work primarily outside of the office.

-Use a system like GotoMeeting, zoom, or google hangouts so that you can not only screenshare but can also video conference.
+Use a system like Sococo, zoom, or google hangouts so that you can not only screenshare but can also video conference.

-In the bleachers watching my son’s baseball game.
+The best place for sure is in the bleachers — watching my son’s baseball game.